 The low-speed mixture is always set after the high-speed needle is correctly adjusted.
-The low-speed mixture is set using the "pinch test":
+The low-speed mixture is set using the "pinch test".

-1. Once the engine is warm, do several high-speed runs to confirm that the high-speed needle is set correctly.

-- 2. Bring the vehicle in and pinch closed the fuel line going into the carburetor.
+- 1. Once the engine is warm, do several high-speed runs to confirm that the high-speed needle is set correctly. - Bring the vehicle in and pinch closed the fuel line going into the carburetor (use the engine shut-off clamp).
 The engine should run for 2-3 seconds, speed up, and then shut off. - 3.
-If the engine runs longer than 3 seconds, then lean the low-speed needle 1/16 turn, make several more high-speed runs, and retest. - 4.
-If the engine shuts off immediately without speeding up, then richen the low-speed needle 1/8 turn, make several more high-speed runs, and retest.
+If the engine runs longer than 3 seconds, then lean the low-speed needle 1/16 turn, make several more high-speed runs, and retest. - If the engine shuts off immediately without speeding up, then richen the low-speed needle 1/8 turn, make several more high-speed runs, and retest.

-When the low-speed needle is set correctly, the engine's throttle response should be very quick, even to the point of making it difficult to keep the model from doing a wheelie when you accelerate!
+When the low-speed needle is set correctly, the engine's throttle response should be very quick, even to the point of making it difficult to keep T-Maxx 3.3 from doing a wheelie when you accelerate!